particle-iot/docs/src/content/getting-started/setup/manual-setup.md

 Note that these instructions are intended to be used to set up individual developer devices, not product fleets, though there are some common steps.

+If you are interested in setting up customer Wi-Fi for product fleets, see [Wi-Fi setup options](/reference/device-os/wifi-setup-options/).

 ## Prerequisites

 - Manual setup requires a Windows, Linux, or Mac computer.
 It cannot be completed on a phone, tablet, or Chromebook.